newsapps/tarbell-0.8/readme/docs/create.md

 * Private access:
   * Grant access to a special user account (you'll be storing password in the clear, so set up a new account for this)
   * Add credentials to `projectname/secrets.py`

-## Automatically creating Google Spreadsheets

-**Automatic spreadsheet creation is currently broken.
-See [ticket #20](https://github.com/newsapps/tarbell-template/issues/20) for more details and to help troubleshoot this tricky problem.**

-*In order to allow Tarbell to create new Google Spreadsheets, you'll need to download a <a href="https://developers.google.com/api-client-library/python/guide/aaa_client_secrets">client_secrets.json file</a> from Google to allow access to Drive.*

-*First, log in to the <a href="https://code.google.com/apis/console/b/0/">Google API Developer Console</a> and either create a new project or, if one already exists, click on the API Access tab.*

-*If you don't already have one, create an OAuth 2.0 client ID, and select Web Application as the type.
-Once the ID has been created, click Download JSON to save the <code>client_secrets.json</code> file to your local machine, and put the file in the root directory of your Tarbell installation.*

-*The <code>fab newproject</code> command detailed below will prompt you if the <code>client_secrets.json</code> file doesn't exist.*